The New Hampshire primary and the Fort Worth rodeo have more in common than you'd think

 Furthermore, while New Hampshire, where I live, is very small compared with Texas, the Granite State has a surprisingly Wild West highway system.
 That is, New Hampshire’s roads are basically wandering cow paths leading to nowhere.
 Getting from an Amy Klobuchar event in Wolfeboro to a Pete Buttigieg town hall in Keene is worse than driving a thousand head of longhorns along the Chisholm Trail and with no place to park when you get there.
 The rodeo has ample parking, and Fort Worth is centrally located.

 I suggest that in 2024 the Fort Worth rodeo and the New Hampshire Democratic primary change places.
 The rodeo will be just as exciting.
-New Hampshire's potholes, frost heaves and icy patches offer challenges equal to any bucking bronco or raging bull.
-Yes, for the New Hampshire electorate, the 1,851-mile drive to the voting booth will be . . . about the same as trying to get from Wolfeboro to Keene.
-The Democratic primary turnout was only 296,077.
-There are 1,359,711 people in the state.
+New Hampshire’s potholes, frost heaves and icy patches offer challenges equal to any bucking bronco or raging bull.
+Yes, for the New Hampshire electorate, the 1,851-mile drive to the voting booth will be ... about the same as trying to get from Wolfeboro to Keene.
+The Democratic primary turnout was only 300,622.
+There are about 1,359,711 people in the state.
 And exactly 1,359,711 of us would rather be in Texas this time of year.
 (Did I mention that the rodeo serves beer?)

-P.J.
-O’Rourke, a political satirist and columnist, is the editor in chief of the online magazine American Consequences.